-In my 40 years of guiding families through the financial aid process, I always begin with this advice: Start learning about the process early.
-The more your student and you know about qualifying for scholarships and aid, the better you can plan.
+For more than two decades, I have dedicated my career to supporting students through the financial aid process.
+The counseling team at St. Edward’s always starts with this advice: Start learning about the process early.
+The more students and parents know about qualifying for scholarships and aid, the better you can plan.

-Another important step is to meet with a college financial aid advisor to discuss your eligibility and needs.
-At St. Edward’s, your personal advisor will work with you — throughout your student’s college career — to identify all of the scholarships, grants and loans your student qualifies for, and walk you through the application process.
+Another important step is to meet with a college financial aid counselor to discuss your eligibility and needs.
+At St. Edward’s, your personal counselor will work with you — throughout your student’s college career and beyond the hilltop — to identify all of the scholarships, grants and loans your student qualifies for, and walk you through the application process.

 To help you learn more, we've compiled answers to 10 questions we hear most often from parents about financial aid and a useful glossary of terms.
 See them below.

 The counseling team is here to help.
 Feel free to call us, seu.finaid [at] stedwards.edu (send an email), or stop by our office during a campus visit.

 The value of a college education is considerable.
 Let us help you make it happen.

 800-555-0164 or 512-448-8523

 seu.finaid [at] stedwards.edu

 A. Don’t let the cost of a college keep your student from exploring a school he or she is truly interested in.
 Your student may be eligible for financial aid and scholarships that will bring the cost of tuition into your price range.
 In fact, your out-of-pocket costs at some state universities and out-of-state public universities can be the same or higher than your costs at a private college.
 (Private schools often offer more scholarships and grants than public schools.)
 So look carefully at the financial aid each college can provide your student and how it affects the total costs (tuition, room and board, fees, books, transportation, etc.) of attending.